12 things to know before adopting a rabbit - BC SPCA

 Despite a reputation for being cuddly, most rabbits don’t like to be picked up and held.
 If you try lifting a rabbit off the ground, they’ll often get scared and struggle to get away from you, kicking with their strong back legs.
 Not only can you be scratched in the process, the rabbit could also be seriously injured in their attempt to escape.

-Instead of carrying your rabbit around, try playing with her on the floor, and letting her hop on and off your lap as she likes.
-If it’s necessary to pick up your rabbit, always use two hands: one under her hind end and the other around her chest.
-Hold her close to your chest so she feels more secure.
+If it’s necessary to pick up your rabbit, always use two hands: one under their hind end and the other around their chest.
+Hold them close to your chest so they feel more secure.

 12. Rabbits can multiply!